0xVyper/Mihra/README.md

 ## Conclusion

-The Simplified C2 Framework provides a clean, modular architecture for command and control operations with a focus on security, anonymization, and malware analysis.
+The Simplified C2 Framework provides a clean, modular architecture for command and control operations with a focus on security, anonymization, and session orchestration.
 Its design makes it easy to integrate with other C2 frameworks while maintaining essential functionality.

 ---